Rouslan/NTracer/doc/ntracer.rst

         This attribute is read-only.
 To modify the value, use :py:meth:`set_fov`.

+    .. py:attribute:: point_lights

+        A list-like object containing instances of :py:class:`PointLight`.

+        See :py:class:`PointLightList` for details.

     .. py:attribute:: root

         The root node of a k-d tree.

         This attribute is read-only.

+    .. py:attribute:: shadows

+        A boolean specifying whether objects will cast shadows.

+        Note: this only applies to lights explicitly added, not the default camera light (see :py:attr:`camera_light`).

+        The default value is ``False``.

+        This attribute is read-only.
+To modify the value, use :py:meth:`set_shadows`.

 .. py:class:: FrozenVectorView